 1 For --list, if there are no overrides or none match the

 2 Fatal or unrecoverable error due to invalid command-line

-system.
+the system.
 It is located in the dpkg administration

-directory, along with other files important to dpkg, such as status or
+directory, along with other files important to dpkg, such

-with extension “-old”, before replacing it with the
+file, with extension “-old”, before replacing it with the

 This page is part of the dpkg (Debian Package Manager) project.

 Information about the project can be found at

 ⟨https://wiki.debian.org/Teams/Dpkg/⟩.
 If you have a bug report

 for this manual page, see